Annual Meeting of Members and Board of Directors Meeting

 Accounting Education and CPA Licensing Initiatives

-AICPA initiatives around accounting education to foster the evolving role of CPAs include scholarships to promote diversity, help with the cost of taking the Uniform CPA Exam, engagement with BAP and professors, and information about the Exam.
+AICPA initiatives around accounting education to foster the evolving role of CPAs include help with the cost of taking the Uniform CPA Exam, engagement with BAP and professors, and information about the Exam.

 AICPA is working with CPA firms to learn whether they are getting everything they need with regard to candidates and new CPAs.